 When it comes to raising a healthy dog, there’s really isn’t just one way to go about it.
 If your pup turns out to have a coconut oil allergy, or you don’t want to risk using coconut oil on him, you have a few alternatives to think about.
-Coconut oil also contains flaxseed oil, fatty acids, and salmon oil that all have the same benefits.
-Just look for products that provide the same benefit you were looking for in coconut oil and add them to your dog’s diet instead.
+Coconut oil contains fatty acids, and food items like flaxseed oil, hemp oil, salmon oil offer similar benefits.
+You can also find supplements that provide similar benefits to those you were looking for in coconut oil such as fish oil for dogs or hemp oil for dogs and add them to your dog’s diet instead.

 Can I put coconut oil in my dog’s food?

-Yes, plus there are a lot of fun ways to add coconut oil to a dog’s diet.
+Yes, you can add coconut oil to your pet’s dog food.
+Plus, there are a lot of fun ways to add coconut oil to a dog’s diet.
 Just make sure you are adding the right amount to prevent your dog from having health problems in the future.
 Here are a few fun recipes to try:

 No-bake treats – Easy to make, these no-bake treats requiring mixing shredded coconut, rolled oats, peanut butter, and coconut oil.
 Then shape the mixture into your preferred shape before giving them to your pup in moderation.

 Frozen peanut butter and coconut oil treats – Mix peanut butter, bananas, and coconut oil together.
 Place the mixtures onto a silicon tray and then freeze.
 This is a great treat for a hot summer day.